 The beer pours a golden colour with some slight visible haze to it.
 The head froths up nicely, and retention is pretty good, leaving some lacing for at least the first half of the drink.
 On the nose I’m getting quite a bit of fruit, mandarin and lime citrus, peach and apricot, along with some resinous pine notes.
 Also some malty caramel sweetness.

 The taste of the beer follows on fairly closely to the aroma, though the citrus and resinous pine flavours are the most prominent.
 There’s a soft malty caramel backbone supporting it all, with mild hoppy bitterness providing the interest.
 The carbonation is quite soft, and whilst the body starts out being good by the end of the drink the mouthfeel is veering into soda water territory.
 We get a long, bitter, earthy finish to the beer.

 Another fine alcohol-free pale ale to add to the collection, this is easy to drink and offers a nice balance of flavours, despite suffering from a touch of wateriness by the end of the drink.
 Like the rest of Birmingham Brewing Company’s range Sober Brummie is both gluten free and vegan friendly, and you’re also supporting a charity by chugging one of these down.
 Well done you!

 Buy Sober Brummie

-Birmingham Brewing Company’s beers are mainly available directly from their taproom or their webshop, a link to which is below:
+Birmingham Brewing Company’s beers are mainly available directly from their taproom or their webshop, or one of the online stores below:

 Sober Brummie Non-Alcoholic Pale Ale Review